-Why GBIS fit
+Why GBIS fit at the time

 We filed the scheme application within 24 hours of the survey.
 Scheme approval took 6 working days.